cvalienteDS/data-analyst/Readme.md

 movies
-Análisis del dataset movies de Kaggle from https://www.kaggle.com/danielgrijalvas/movies
+Data analysis from Kaggle dataset: https://www.kaggle.com/danielgrijalvas/movies

+To visualize report:
+  Download ZIP and open report.html on your browser